How to Talk About Climate Breakdown—

 Remember: “The more we tell these stories the more we will begin to live them.” —What We Think About When We Try Not to Think About Global Warming: Toward a New Psychology of Climate Action

 After reading all this, you might be wondering why all this is necessary.
-What’s causing people to take crisis messages and disregard them?
+What’s causing people to disregard crisis messages.
+Here goes:

 Behavioralscientist.org, in their article Fight Climate Change with Behavior Change points out that guilt and logic just don’t motivate people to lasting change.
 But there are reasons for this that actually make a lot of sense.
 For one thing, the present, and our needs right now, is always more real than considerations about the future.
 Psychologists call this “present bias.”